docmhvr/UAV-Based-Powerline-Problem-Inspection-Using-Machine-Learning/README.md

 In this project, we propose a Machine Learning approach to eliminate the need for manual inspection by the use of UAV.
 It helps in preventing any human error and due to its GPS functionality, the UAV enables precise tracking of power line faults.
 We used Machine Learning algorithms (YOLOv8 an dother versions) to train the system for power-line faults detection and classification.
 At the end of this project, we designed a user interface where users can upload the data and using this input, the trained machine learning models carry out the subsequent tasks, such as detecting the power line components (transmission tower, conductor, or insulator plate), identifying the faults by further classifying the faults into its subclasses (broken wires, missing insulator plates, vegetation on powerlines, etc.,) and report details of the detected anomalies in components on the user interface.

+**!Note:**

-**!Note:** The project is part of San Jose State University's Computer Engineering course: CMPE 295 - worked under the guidance of professor Dr. Jerry Gao
+The project is part of San Jose State University's Computer Engineering course: CMPE 295 - worked under the guidance of professor Dr. Jerry Gao.

+We are in the process of publishing a paper on the project and hence, the dataset/code/report will be provided here after the paper publication.